JonStargaryen/protein.modeling.workbench/README.md

 ## Application
 Ties back- and front-end and describes the application on a general level as well as provides the entry point.
 #### back-end
-exposes access to the database and implemented computations via a REST interface
+exposes access to the database and implemented computations via a 'REST' interface
 #### front-end
 provides an angularJS UI and visualizes the results

 ## Common
-Implementation of linear algebra functions utilized for computations by other services.
+Implementation of 'LinearAlgebra' functions utilized for computations by other services.

 ## Contact
 Stub which potentially predict residue-residue, fragment-fragment, motif-motif and helix-helix interactions which are the foundation for the reconstruction cascade.